 Firstly, you should go to the Manage 3D settings >>> Global Settings tab.
 Then choosing the High-performance NVIDIA processor in the drop-down menu of Preferred graphics processor.
 After that, you need to click “Apply” at the bottom right-hand side of the window to complete the settings.

 For other brands of graphics cards, you can search on Google for accurate setting methods.
 It will make gaming performance greatly different than before.
 After that, you can run a game with LDPlayer to check whether lags are fixed.

 Generally, there are many different reasons that can cause emulator lag.
-You can try the top five troubleshooting methods we provided to fix the lags.
-As LDPlayer is one of the most prominent Android emulators in the market and it can work perfectly with most different computers, it will be more stable than others.
+You can try the top six troubleshooting methods we provided to fix the lags or slow running for your Android emulator.
+As LDPlayer is one of the most prominent Android emulators in the market and it can work perfectly with most different computers, it should be more stable than others.

-If you still can’t fix the lags issues or have other questions about the emulator, you can always get help by contacting LDPlayer through Facebook or Reddit.
+If you still can’t fix the lags issues or have other questions about the emulator, you can always get help by contacting LDPlayer through the official Facebook.